History of Laos: Kingdom of Laos and the Lao Civil War (1953–1975)

-Elections were held in 1955, and the first coalition government, led by Prince Souvanna Phouma, was formed in 1957.
-The coalition government collapsed in 1958.
-In 1960, Captain Kong Le staged a coup when the cabinet was away at the royal capital of Luang Prabang and demanded reformation of a neutralist government.
-The second coalition government, once again led by Souvanna Phouma, was not successful in holding power.
-Rightist forces under General Phoumi Nosavan drove out the neutralist government from power later that same year.
-The North Vietnamese invaded Laos between 1958 and 1959 to create the Ho Chi Minh Trail.

-A second Geneva conference, held in 1961–62, provided for the independence and neutrality of Laos, but the agreement meant little in reality and the war soon resumed.
+A second Geneva conference, held in 1961–62, provided for the independence and neutrality of Laos, and the war resumed.
 Growing North Vietnamese military presence in the country increasingly drew Laos into the Second Indochina War (1954–1975).
-As a result, for nearly a decade, eastern Laos was subjected to some of the heaviest bombing in the history of warfare, as the U.S. sought to destroy the Ho Chi Minh Trail that passed through Laos and defeat the Communist forces.
-The North Vietnamese also heavily backed the Pathet Lao and repeatedly invaded Laos.
-The government and army of Laos were backed by the USA during the conflict.
-The United States trained both regular Royal Lao forces and irregular forces among whom many were the Hmong and other ethnic minorities.
+As a result, for nearly a decade, eastern Laos was subjected to "some of the heaviest bombing in the history of warfare".

-Shortly after the Paris Peace Accords led to the withdrawal of U.S. forces from Vietnam, a ceasefire between the Pathet Lao and the government led to a new coalition government.
-However, North Vietnam never withdrew from Laos and the Pathet Lao remained little more than a proxy army for Vietnamese interests.
-After the fall of South Vietnam to communist forces in April 1975, the Pathet Lao with the backing of North Vietnam were able to take total power with little resistance.
-On December 2, 1975, the king was forced to abdicate his throne and the Lao People's Democratic Republic was established.
-Around 300,000 people out of a total population of three million left Laos by crossing the border into Thailand following the end of the civil war.
+After the Paris Peace Accords led to the withdrawal of U.S. forces from Vietnam, a ceasefire between the Pathet Lao and the government led to a new coalition government.
+After the fall of South Vietnam to communist forces in April 1975, the Pathet Lao with the backing of North Vietnam were able to take total power.
+On 2 December 1975, the king was forced to abdicate his throne and the Lao People's Democratic Republic was established.
+Around 300,000 people out of a total population of 3 million left Laos by crossing the border into Thailand following the end of the civil war.

-Lao People's Democratic Republic (1975–present)
+Lao People's Democratic Republic (1975–)

-The new communist government led by Kaysone Phomvihane imposed centralized economic decision-making and incarcerated many members of the previous government and military in "re-education camps" which also included the Hmong.
-While nominally independent, the communist government was for many years effectively little more than a puppet regime run from Vietnam.

-The government's policies prompted about 10 percent of the Lao population to leave the country.
-Laos depended heavily on Soviet aid channeled through Vietnam up until the Soviet collapse in 1991.
-In the 1990s the communist party gave up centralised management of the economy but still has a monopoly of political power.
+The government's policies prompted about 10% of the Lao population to leave the country.
+Laos depended on Soviet aid channeled through Vietnam up until the Soviet collapse in 1991.
+In the 1990s the communist party gave up centralised management of the economy and still has a monopoly of political power.